 - Natural Disasters – 40% of business do not reopen following a disaster, according to the Federal Emergency Management Agency (FEMA).
 On top of that, another 25% fail within one year.

-- Hardware failures – 65% of businesses in ____ reported unplanned downtime due to a loss of power or utilities.
+- Hardware failures – 65% of businesses reported unplanned downtime due to a loss of power or utilities.

 - Human Errors – 80% of unplanned outages are due to ill-planned changes made by administrators, according to the IT Process Institute.
 Additionally, misconfigurations account for a high number of extended outages.